 - in emergency circumstances to report a crime; the location of the crime or victims; or the identity, description or location of the person who committed the crime.

 We may release medical information to a coroner or medical examiner.
-This may be necessary, for example, to identify a deceased person or determine the cause of death.
+This may be necessary, for example, to identify a deceased person or determine the cause of death or other duties as authorized by law.
 We may also release medical information about patients of the hospital to funeral directors as necessary to carry out their duties.